Analysis of the structural complexity of Crab Nebula observed at radio frequency using a multifractal approach: Analysis and results

-In the left most panel of Figure \ref{fig:pdf_radio}, we show the PDF for the radio data.
+In the leftmost panel of Figure \ref{fig:pdf_radio}, we show the PDF for the radio data.
 We find that it is close to Gaussian.
-From the result in appendix~\ref{app:A1}, we then expect the shuffled data to behave close to a monofractal and hence to find $h(q)$ to be almost constant with value 2.
-The second from left panel of Figure \ref{fig:pdf_radio} shows $h(q)$ for the two cases of original and shuffled data.
+We calculate the multifractal quantities $h(q),\ \tau(q)$ and $f(\alpha)$ for the shuffled data.
+The second from the left panel of Figure \ref{fig:pdf_radio} shows $h(q)$ for the two cases of original and shuffled data.
 We indeed find $h^{shuf}(q)$ has weak $q$-dependence with $h^{shuf}(q)\rightarrow {\rm constant} \rightarrow 2$ for the shuffled data.
 Hence, $h^{corr}\rightarrow h^{orig}(q)-2$.
-Similarly, we plot $\tau(q)$ and $f(\alpha)$ for the two cases of original and shuffled data respectively in the third from left and right most panels of Figure \ref{fig:pdf_radio}.
-These are in agreement with what we expect from Appendix~\ref{app:A1}.
-Thus we conclude that for the radio data, the origin of multifractality originates from long-range correlations of large and small fluctuations in the data.
+Similarly, we plot $\tau(q)$ and $f(\alpha)$ for the two cases of original and shuffled data, respectively, in the third from left and right most panels of Figure \ref{fig:pdf_radio}.
+We previously found that the scaling exponents $\tau(q)$ at all the considered partition scales $a = 0,2,4$ are nonlinear functions of $q$ (see middle panels of Figure \ref{local_radio2}).
+This non-linearity shows the presence of intrinsic multifractality \cite{zhou2006inverse}.
+When we shuffled the original field values and repeated the same multifractal analysis, we found that the $\tau(q)$ curve now becomes linear (second from the right panel in Figure \ref{fig:pdf_radio}).
+This shows that the shuffling process destroys all the intrinsic non-linear correlations.